Not sure how the VCE scaling report affects your study scores and ATAR?

 Why You Shouldn’t Worry about Scaling

 You can probably tell by now that choosing your subjects based on scaling is a bad idea.
-Year to year scaling can change significantly based on the performance of different cohorts of students.
+Year-to-year scaling can change significantly based on the performance of different cohorts of students.

-The only surefire way to get a great ATAR is to choose subjects that you are passionate and skilled in!
+The only surefire way to get a great ATAR is to choose subjects that you are passionate about and skilled in!
 Remember that a 45 in Theatre Studies scales to 45!

 Completing a VCE subject is a lot of hard work, forcing yourself through a subject you aren’t talented at or passionate about is only going to cause burnout.